meliorence/react-native-snap-carousel/README.md

 * `currentIndex` Current active item (`int`, starts at 0)

-## RTL support

-### Experimental feature

-Since version 2.1.0, the plugin is compatible with RTL layouts.
-Our implementation relies on miscellaneous hacks that work around a [React Native bug](https://github.com/facebook/react-native/issues/11960) with horizontal `ScrollView`.

-As such, this feature should be considered experimental since it might break with newer versions of React Native.

-### Known issue

-There is one kown issue with RTL layouts: during init, the last slide will shortly be seen.
-You can work around this by delaying slider's visibility with a small timer (FYI, version 0.43.0 of React Native [introduced a `display` style prop](https://github.com/facebook/react-native/commit/4d69f4b2d1cf4f2e8265fe5758f28086f1b67500) that could either be set to `flex` or `none`).

 ## Example
 You can find the following example in the [/example](https://github.com/archriss/react-native-snap-carousel/tree/master/example) folder.